marviigrey/python-flask-app/readme.md

-This is an app for the GCP-PROJECT
+This is an app for the GCP-PROJECT.
+The app is a simple python flask app for our GCP project.
+We will dockerize the app using the Dockerfile within this repository,do not worry as we have already tested the app in background.